interlock-network/interlock-docs/whitepaper.md

 presence of proportion-limits is to ensure (a) a minimum number of investors (i.e. 20) and (b) that no single investor has unilateral veto power during a vote.
-Investors will also receive ownership over accounts with a proportional amount of Voting Inter Tokens as well a normal Inter Tokens.
-Each investor will also receive upvotes from upvotes from the Interlock Team as a form of symbolic thanks.
+Investors will also receive ownership over accounts with a proportional amount of voting Inter Tokens as well a normal Inter Tokens.
+Each investor will also receive upvotes from the Interlock Team upvoting them as a form of symbolic thanks.

 For this to work correctly, we will have to break away from our theme of privacy and anonymity &mdash; allowing anonymous investors would be the